RISC-KC/basic_rv32s/guidelines/development_log.md

 And if it’s like that, the output RDs won’t cause operational problems unless the CU selects them anyway.
 After thinking, CC84 said then we can just write with a CSR_Write signal.
 Thus the 3-bit CSRop signal was retired and replaced/optimized with a 1-bit CSR_Write signal.
-I then produced the CSR file in 15 minutes… (as always, research time is longer than implementation time…)
+I then produced the CSR file in 15 minutes... (as always, research time is longer than implementation time...)
 Tomorrow I’ll make a TB and verify it.
 Tomorrow Monday I get combat leave as compensation for Friday duty, and although CC84 has a normal workday and it’ll be a bit inconvenient, let’s do our best.
 Let’s go let’s go!!!